federicomarini/RNAseq-workflow/README.md

 # - colData : sample metadata in the dataframe with row names as sampleID's
 # - design : The design of the comparisons to use.
 #            Use (~) before the name of the column variable to compare
-ddsMat <- DESeqDataSetFromMatrix(countData = counts,
+ddsMat <- DESeqDataSetFromMatrix(countData = countdata,
                                  colData = metadata,
                                  design = ~Group)

 # - - - - - - - - - - - - - - - - - - - - - -
 # Find differential expressed genes